quangvu0702/llm-wiki-for-code/LLM_WIKI_FOR_CODE.md

 ## 6. Scope Definition

 ### In Scope
-- Create a **schema file** — always-applied rule governing autonomous wiki behavior (learn/use/self-correct/merge).
-For Cursor: `.cursor/rules/wiki.mdc`.
+- Create a **schema file** — actively invoked instruction governing autonomous wiki behavior (learn/use/self-correct/merge/closing-step).
+For Cursor: `.cursor/skills/wiki-memory/SKILL.md` (recommended).
 For Claude Code: a section in `CLAUDE.md`.
 For Codex: a section in `AGENTS.md`.
 - Create `wiki/TEMPLATE.md` — article template with structure, section purposes, and worked example
 - Create `wiki/index.md` — empty catalog with domain categories appropriate to this codebase
 - Create `wiki/log.md` — initialized with first entry